-The goals of testing are to help diagnose juvenile rheumatoid arthritis, to distinguish it from other forms of arthritis and conditions with similar symptoms, and to evaluate its severity.
-Testing can be used to monitor the condition, its potential complications, response to treatment, and to monitor for potential side effects associated with some Treatment.
+The goals of testing are to help diagnose juvenile rheumatoid arthritis (JRA), to distinguish it from other forms of arthritis and conditions with similar symptoms, and to evaluate its severity.
+Testing can be used to monitor the condition, its potential complications, response to treatment, and to monitor for potential side effects associated with some treatments.

-Diagnosis of JRA is based on review of clinical signs and symptoms, such as persistent arthritis in one or more joints for at least 6 weeks that cannot be attributed to another cause.
-Patients may also have an enlarged liver or spleen, swollen lymph nodes, anemia, heart problems, and eye inflammation.
+Diagnosis of JRA is based on medical exam, including review of clinical signs and symptoms, such as persistent arthritis in one or more joints for at least six weeks that cannot be attributed to another cause.
+Those affected may also have an enlarged liver or spleen, swollen lymph nodes, anemia, heart problems, and eye inflammation.

 - Rheumatoid factor (RF) – may be positive or negative depending on the type of juvenile arthritis a child has; more commonly found in adults with rheumatoid arthritis

-- Comprehensive Metabolic Panel (CMP) – to help evaluate and monitor the child's kidney and liver function
+- Comprehensive metabolic panel (CMP) – to help evaluate and monitor a child's kidney and liver function

 - Blood culture – to rule out infection

-- Other laboratory tests, such as a test for Lyme disease, may be ordered as indicated to rule out other conditions with similar symptoms.
+- Other laboratory tests, such as a test for Lyme disease, as appropriate

 - EKG – to detect inflammation of the heart